OFranjas/OFranjas/README.md

 -->

-# Hey, I'm Gonçalo Ferreira! 👋
+# Hey, I'm Gonçalo! 👋

 ## About Me
 🎓 I hold a **Master’s degree in Software Engineering** from Universidade de Coimbra.